kirik/web-profiler-ui/README.md

 - small footprint
 - no dependencies: written with vanilla JS, CSS and HTML
 - stateful with localStorage (remembers docing/floating mode, folding and size)
+- go to row from Summary view (just click on span)

 ### Floating window mode